juhyeonlee/Adaptive-Network/README.md

 2. *env.py*: network environment code
 3. *DQNAgent.py*: The agent choose actions with regard to the environment using deep neural network
 4. *DQN.py*: deep neural network code

+**To change experiment settings (hyperparameters and env parameters)** go to *config* folder and copy&paste 1.yaml file and make your own yaml file with different experiment setting.
+And change the file path to your yaml file in *main.py*